 According to Shawn Liddle, a technology consultant for fire safety systems designed for oil rigs, cell phones are the next frontier of oil rig safety issues.
 He thinks more workers are bringing phones with them to processing centers due to increased WiFi capabilities on oil rigs.

 He notes that “mobile phones are not intrinsically rated,” citing the possibility of causing a spark if a phone is dropped.
 Though PEI might argue the case, the fact is that oil rig processing centers are far more likely to have volatile fumes at higher volumes.
 A spark that would be harmless at a gas station might prove deadly on an oil rig.
-Shawn Liddle also notes that, in his opinion, spark potential, in general, is the greatest fire risk on an oil rig.
+Shawn Liddle also notes that spark potential is generally the greatest fire risk on an oil rig.
 Loose live wires and open electrical boxes could provide a potential ignition source for the fumes and gases, creating an incredible risk.

 The Other Challenge to Rig Safety?
 Lack of Beds.

 Shawn Liddle also mentions an industry-wide problem with lack of bedding.
 As a rig fire expert, Liddle travels from rig to rig inspecting and providing solutions to improve worker safety.
 However, the one thing keeping rigs from receiving such inspections are the lack of space for the technicians to sleep.
 Between increased demand for both output and renovations, rig managers will choose output.

 The top priority for employers of maritime employers should be the safety of employees.
 Unfortunately, much more often, the top priority of high-level executives becomes the profits.
 As a result, unsafe practices and non-standardized operations take shape to cut costs and increase output.